AUTOMATIC1111/stable-diffusion-webui/README.md

 - [DeepFloyd IF](https://github.com/deep-floyd/IF) Medium and Large
 - [Segmind SD Distilled](https://huggingface.co/blog/sd_distillation) *(all variants)*

-*Notes*:
+> [!IMPORTANT]
-- Loading any model other than standard SD 1.x / SD 2.x requires use of backend **Diffusers**
+> - Loading any model other than standard SD 1.x / SD 2.x requires use of backend **Diffusers**
-  Loading any other models using **Original** backend is not supproted
+> - Loading any other models using **Original** backend is not supproted
-- Loading manually download model `.safetensors` files is supported for SD 1.x / SD 2.x / SD-XL models only
+> - Loading manually download model `.safetensors` files is supported for SD 1.x / SD 2.x / SD-XL models only
-  For all other model types, use backend **Diffusers** and use built in Model downloader or
+> - For all other model types, use backend **Diffusers** and use built in Model downloader or
   select model from Networks -> Models -> Reference list in which case it will be auto-downloaded and loaded

 ## Platform support